 Ceramic Therapy for Horses

-Does Ceramic Therapy work on horses?
+Does ceramic therapy work on horses?

 Magnetic Therapy for Horses

-Do Magnetic Blankets work on horses?
+Do magnetic blankets work on horses?

 Ice Therapy for Horses

-At the first sign of lameness or injury, horse owner’s know ice or cold therapy is always a good starting point to reduce swelling, inflammation, and pain.
+At the first sign of lameness or injury, horse owners know ice or cold therapy is always a good starting point to reduce swelling, inflammation, and pain.
 Sometimes standing for long periods of time cold-hosing isn’t always practical or effective.
 There is a wide assortment of options when it comes to finding the best horse therapy products for icing or soaking a horse’s legs or feet.
 Wraps like the Dura-Tech® Cooling Gel Leg and Hoof Wrap are shaped for a snug fit, designed to cover your horse’s leg from just below the knee down overtop of the hoof.
 The Dura-Tech® Cooling Gel Wrap comes in different sizes and can be placed around the lower leg or even around the hock or knees.

-What is Cold Therapy for horses?
+What is cold therapy for horses?

 How long should you ice a horse's legs?